John von Neumann: Computer science

+Hardware

 Von Neumann consulted for the Army's Ballistic Research Laboratory, most notably on the ENIAC project, as a member of its Scientific Advisory Committee.

-The electronics of the new ENIAC ran at one-sixth the speed, but this in no way degraded the ENIAC's performance, since it was still entirely I/O bound.
-Complicated programs could be developed and debugged in days rather than the weeks required for plugboarding the old ENIAC.
-Some of von Neumann's early computer programs have been preserved.
+Although the single-memory, stored-program architecture is commonly called von Neumann architecture, the architecture was based on the work of J. Presper Eckert and John Mauchly, inventors of ENIAC and its successor, EDVAC.

+While consulting for the EDVAC project at the University of Pennsylvania, von Neumann wrote an incomplete First Draft of a Report on the EDVAC.
+The paper, whose premature distribution nullified the patent claims of Eckert and Mauchly, described a computer that stored both its data and its program in the same address space, unlike the earliest computers which stored their programs separately on paper tape or plugboards.
+This architecture became the basis of most modern computer designs.

-The next computer that von Neumann designed was the IAS machine at the Institute for Advanced Study in Princeton, New Jersey.
+Next, von Neumann designed the IAS machine at the Institute for Advanced Study in Princeton, New Jersey.
 He arranged its financing, and the components were designed and built at the RCA Research Laboratory nearby.
 Von Neumann recommended that the IBM 701, nicknamed the defense computer, include a magnetic drum.
 It was a faster version of the IAS machine and formed the basis for the commercially successful IBM 704.

+Algorithms

+Von Neumann was the inventor, in 1945, of the merge sort algorithm, in which the first and second halves of an array are each sorted recursively and then merged.

+As part of von Neumann's hydrogen bomb work, he and Stanisław Ulam developed simulations for hydrodynamic computations.
+He also contributed to the development of the Monte Carlo method, which used random numbers to approximate the solutions to complicated problems.

+Von Neumann's algorithm for simulating a fair coin with a biased coin is used in the "software whitening" stage of some hardware random number generators.
+Because obtaining "truly" random numbers was impractical, von Neumann developed a form of pseudorandomness, using the middle-square method.
+He justified this crude method as faster than any other method at his disposal, writing that "Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin."
+He also noted that when this method went awry it did so obviously, unlike other methods which could be subtly incorrect.
-Stochastic computing was first introduced in a pioneering paper by von Neumann in 1953.

-However, the theory could not be implemented until advances in computing of the 1960s.
-Around 1950 he was also among the first people to talk about the time complexity of computations, which eventually evolved into the field of computational complexity theory.
+Stochastic computing was introduced by von Neumann in 1953, but could not be implemented until advances in computing of the 1960s.
+Around 1950 he was also among the first to talk about the time complexity of computations, which eventually evolved into the field of computational complexity theory.

-Herman Goldstine once described how he felt that even in comparison to all his technical achievements in computer science, it was the fact that he was held in such high esteem, had such a reputation, that the digital computer was accepted so quickly and worked on by others.
-As an example, he talked about Tom Watson, Jr.'s meetings with von Neumann at the Institute for Advanced Study, whom he had come to see after having heard of von Neumann's work and wanting to know what was happening for himself personally.
-IBM, which Watson Jr. later became CEO and president of, would play an enormous role in the forthcoming computer industry.
-The second example was that once von Neumann was elected Commissioner of the Atomic Energy Commission, he would exert great influence over the commission's laboratories to promote the use of computers and to spur competition between IBM and Sperry-Rand, which would result in the Stretch and LARC computers that lead to further developments in the field.
-Goldstine also notes how von Neumann's expository style when speaking about technical subjects, particularly to non-technical audiences, was very attractive.
-This view was held not just by him but by many other mathematicians and scientists of the time too.